sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - Statement
   - Guidance
   - Importance
-* - A TRE must provide software applications that are relevant to working with the data in the TRE.
+* - Your TRE must provide software applications that are relevant to working with the data in the TRE.
   - The tools provided will depend on the types of data in the TRE, and the expectations of users of the TRE.
     For users working in a TRE via a virtual desktop, this may include programming languages such as Python and R, integrated development environments, Jupyter notebooks, office type applications such as word processors and spreadsheets, command line tools, etc.
     TREs with non-desktop interfaces should similarly consider carefully which applications are best suited for the researchers needs when interacting with the data, for example "point and click" GUI tools for querying a database and generating plots of data.
     The set of tools should be reviewed regularly to ensure they are up to date.
   - Mandatory
-* - A TRE should provide clear guidance on how to use software tools and work with data in the TRE.
+* - Your TRE must provide clear guidance on how to use software tools and work with data in the TRE.
   - TREs that provide a virtual desktop environment for researchers to work in should provide documentation detailing the available tools.
     TREs where the analysis code is developed on the access machine (as opppose to within the TRE) should provide documentation detailing the mechanism by which code is submitted to the TRE.
   - Mandatory
-* - A TRE should provide tools to encourage best-practice in reproducibly analysing data.
+* - Your TRE should provide tools to encourage best-practice in reproducibly analysing data.
   - Reproducibility of analyses improves auditability and accountability of how data has been used, as well as being best-practice in research.
     This may include version control software, and tools for developing and running data analysis pipelines.
   - Recommended
-* - Where possible, the TRE should automatically apply security related updates for user software.
+* - Your TRE should, where possible, automatically apply security related updates for user software.
-  - TRE users will benefit from the latest versions of software being installed on the TRE, to maximise the functionality at their disposal, and the security of the TRE will also be maintained by reducing the risk of expoitable vulnerabilities in installed software.
+  - Reducing the risk of expoitable vulnerabilities in installed software will increase the security of your TRE.
   - Recommended
-* - A TRE may provide shared services that are accessible to users in the same project.
+* - Your TRE could provide shared services that are accessible to users in the same project.
   - This may include shared file storage, databases, collaborative writing, and other web applications.
     This must only be shared amongst users within the same project.
   - Optional
-* - A TRE may provide limited access to some public software repositories or container registries.
+* - Your TRE could provide limited access to some public software repositories or container registries.
   - For example, a TRE may allow installation of packages from Python or R repositories, or provide an internal mirror with approved packages.
     Similarly a subset of public containers could be made available, or individual container images via an internal container registry.
   - Optional

-* - A TRE may include licenced commercial software if required by researchers, but additional risks must be recorded and mitigated where neccesary
+* - Your TRE could include licenced commercial software if required by researchers, but additional risks must be recorded and mitigated where neccesary.
   - For example, if an application must connect to an external licensing server TREs must be confident that only licensing information is sent to this server, and that any network proxies to allow this are secured.
   - Optional
 ```